-This entails 772 total miles of driving—about 12 hours—from coastal California to the Arizona desert and back.
-Mindful of surviving any minor annoyances or major perils of the road, I put together a list of 10 Road-Trip Travel Tips.
+This long-distance road trip entails 772 total miles of driving—about 12 hours—from coastal California to the Arizona desert and back.
+Mindful of surviving any minor annoyances or major perils of the road, my list of 10 Road Trip Tips covers all the bases.

 Planning to hit the road soon?
+Doing the road trip as a couple?
 It’s not a bad idea to run through this list of what to do, bring, eat, wear and be aware of when navigating those highways and byways.

 Do car maintenance.